karenetheridge/Dist-Zilla-Plugin-PromptIfStale/README.md

     from the `configure`, `build`, `runtime`, `test` and `develop` phases, and the `requires`, `recommends` and `suggests` types.

+- `skip`

+    The name of a module to exempt from checking.
+Can be provided more than once.

 # SUPPORT

 Bugs may be submitted through [the RT bug tracker](https://rt.cpan.org/Public/Dist/Display.html?Name=Dist-Zilla-Plugin-PromptIfStale)